Who attends Prozdor?

 How to Apply

-Prospective students must make formal admission to Prozdor by completing the student application.
+Prospective students must seek formal admission to Prozdor by completing the student application.
 The application must be submitted to our office along with a deposit and, if needed, a financial aid application or Tuition Management Systems application.
 Applications are accepted on a rolling basis, but we do ask that you return them as soon as possible to enable appropriate planning for the coming school year.

 Once your application has been processed by our office, we will schedule a personal interview with you.
 The interview is a chance for you to get to know one or more members of the administrative team before school starts as well as an opportunity for us to get to know you.
 Students taking Hebrew-language classes will also take a Hebrew placement examination at this time.